luciamartinf/BigData/README.md

 ## 3. ResNet50

 ResNet-50 is a convolutional neural network that is 50 layers deep.
+ResNet (Residual Neural Network) [3] introduced a novel architecture with “skip connections” and features heavy batch normalization.
+Thanks to this skip connections it is possible to build deeper models while avoiding accuracy saturation a degradation and getting faster convergence than plain models.

 `ResNet50.ipynb` code is inspired by https://www.kaggle.com/code/danushkumarv/pneumonia-detection-resnet